Thomas P. Sokol, MD, FACS, FASCRS

 What are hemorrhoids?

-A precise definition of hemorrhoids does not exist, but they can be described as masses or clumps ("cushions") of tissue within the anal canal that contain blood vessels and the surrounding, supporting tissue made up of muscle and elastic fibers.
+Hemorrhoids are defined as an abnormally enlarged vein, mainly due to persistent increase in venous pressure, occurring within or just outside the anal sphincter of the rectum.
 The anal canal is the last four centimeters through which stool passes as it goes from the rectum to the outside world.
 The anus is the opening of the anal canal to the outside world.

 Although most people think hemorrhoids are abnormal, they are present in everyone.
 It is only when the hemorrhoidal cushions enlarge that hemorrhoids can cause problems and be considered abnormal or a disease.